 Some of the most important sites of ancient Lower Egypt:

 Some of the most important sites of ancient Upper Egypt:

 You will also notice that many of the cities have Greek names.
 These names are still in use today, but most of them now also have Arabic counterparts.

-For example - I myself live in the city of Heliopolis, which is considered to be part of greater Cairo, but this city also has the Arabic name of "Misr Al Jadeeda"...
+For example - I myself live in a city called Heliopolis (not the ancient one), which is considered to be part of greater Cairo, but this city also has the Arabic name of "Misr Al Jadeeda"...

 ...the Greek name means "City of the Sun", while the Arabic name means "New Egypt".